W97M/Afeto is a Word 97 worm, that uses Outlook to spread itself.

 F-Secure Anti-Virus detects and disinfects this worm since November 30, 2000

-Description Created: Analysis: Katrin Tocheva and Sami Rautiainen, F-Secure; November 2000
+Description Details: Analysis: Katrin Tocheva and Sami Rautiainen, F-Secure; November 2000